MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-security.md

 Connectors keep an outbound connection open to the application proxy service.
 When a request comes in, the service queues up the request on one of the open connections for the connector to pick up.

 The request includes request headers, data from the encrypted cookie, the user making the request, and the request ID.
-Although data from the encrypted cookie is sent with the request, the authentication cookie itself is not.
+Although data from the encrypted cookie is sent with the request, the authentication cookie itself isn't.

 #### 3. The connector processes the request from the queue.

 Based on the request, application proxy performs one of the following actions:

-* If the request is a simple operation (for example, there is no data within the body as is with a RESTful API `GET` request), the connector makes a connection to the target internal resource and then waits for a response.
+* If the request is a simple operation (for example, there's no data within the body as is with a RESTful API `GET` request), the connector makes a connection to the target internal resource and then waits for a response.

 * If the request has data associated with it in the body (for example, a RESTful API `POST` operation), the connector makes an outbound connection by using the client certificate to the application proxy instance.
 It makes this connection to request the data and open a connection to the internal resource.
 After it receives the request from the connector, the application proxy service begins accepting content from the user and forwards data to the connector.
 The connector, in turn, forwards the data to the internal resource.